 STEP #4: If Needed, Visit the Testing Center

-Students who have not scored 19 or above on the English, Math, and Reading portions of the ACT (or have not taken the ACT), must take the COMPASS exam for placement.
-For instance, if a student scores an 18 on the ACT Reading assessment, the student will need to take the COMPASS Reading assessment for placement.
+Students who have not scored 19 or above on the English, Math, and Reading portions of the ACT (or have not taken the ACT), must take the Accuplacer exam for placement.
+For instance, if a student scores an 18 on the ACT Reading assessment, the student will need to take the Accuplacer Reading assessment for placement.
 The Intake Testing Center is located in room 142 of the Student Services Building.